Reachability analysis of linear hybrid systems via block decomposition: Evaluation

 We evaluate our implementation on a number of benchmarks taken from the HyPro model library~\cite{HyProBench}, from the ARCH-COMP 2019 competition~\cite{althoff2019arch}, and a scalable model from~\cite{FrehseLGDCRLRGDM2011}.
 To demonstrate the qualitative performance of our approach, we verify a safety property for each benchmark, which requires precise approximations in each step of the algorithm.
 We briefly describe the benchmarks below.

 \textit{Linear switching system}.
-This five-dimensional model taken from~\cite{HyProBench} is a piecewise-linear system with five locations of different controlled, randomly-generated continuous dynamics stabilized by an LQR controller.
-The hybrid system has a ring topology whose transitions are determined heuristically from simulations.
+This five-dimensional model taken from~\cite{HyProBench} is a linear hybrid system with five locations of different controlled, randomly-generated continuous dynamics stabilized by an LQR controller.
+The discrete structure has a ring topology with transitions determined heuristically from simulations.
 The safety property for this system is $x_1 > -1.2$.

 \textit{Spacecraft rendezvous.} This model with five dimensions represents a spacecraft steering toward a passive target in space~\cite{ChanM17}.
 We use a linearized version of this model with three locations.
 We consider two scenarios, one where the spacecraft successfully approaches the target and another one where a mission abort occurs at $t = 120$\,min.
 For the safety properties we refer to~\cite{althoff2019arch}.